trabdlkarim/trabdlkarim.github.io/index.md

 1. [<i class="fas fa-file-archive" arial-hidden="true"></i> Project Five](#some-link)
 {: .fs-6}

-Python’s flexibility is why the first step in every Python project must be to think about the project’s audience and the corresponding environment where the project will run.
-It might seem strange to think about packaging before writing code, but this process does wonders for avoiding future headaches.

 For finding TAK PI projects, see [Browse all projects]({{ site.baseurl }}{% link projects/new-releases.md %}) for more information.

 ---